-On November 7, 2000, the Company entered into an Agreement $% \left(1\right) =\left(1\right) +\left(1\right)$ with California Investment Fund, LLC ("CIF"), for the purchase of all of the equity securities of the Company for \$90 million (the "Merger Agreement").
-Among other things, the Merger Agreement obligated CIF todeliver to the Company evidence of commitments for the financing of the acquisition based upon a predetermined timeline.
-CIF failed to deliver such evidence of the financing commitments pursuant to the terms of the Merger Agreement.
-Pursuant to a letter dated December 22, 2000, the Company agreed to forbear its right to terminate the Merger Agreement and extended the timeline.
-In return, CIF agreed to deliver written binding financing commitments and evidence of the consent of the holders of the July 2002 Notes to the merger transaction on or before January 25, 2001.
+On November 7, 2000, the Company entered into an Agreement and Plan of Merger with California Investment Fund, LLC ("CIF"), for the purchase of all of the equity securities of the Company for \$90 million (the "Merger Agreement").
+The Merger Agreement was subsequently amended on December 22, 2000 as a result of a breach of the requirements of the Merger Agreement by CIF in delivering sufficient evidence of a financing commitment.
+Among other things, the amendment to the Merger Agreement obligated CIF to deliver to the Company written binding financing commitments and evidence of the consent of the holders of the July 2002 Notes to the merger transaction on or before January 25, 2001.
 On January 25, 2001, CIF failed to meet the requirements as set forth in the Merger Agreement and the letter of December 22, 2000, and the Company terminated the Merger Agreement effective January 26, 2001 and requested that the escrow agent release to the Company the \$1 million and 572,178 shares of common stock of the Company which CIF placed in escrow under the Merger Agreement (the "Escrow Amount").
 On January 29, 2001, the Company filed for Declaratory Judgment in United States District Court for the Eastern District of Virginia, Alexandria Division (the "Court").
-CIF has filed a counterclaim and demand for jury trial and asked for damages of \$45 million.
-On April 19, 2001, on a motion brought by the Company, the Court dismissed CIF's claim for \$45 million of damages, but let such claim remain as a contract claim.
-The Company believes that the Agreement is clear that the maximum damages that CIF may recover from the Company are \$2 million.
-The Company intends to defend itself vigorously against the counterclaim by CIF, and will seek the release of the Escrow Amount.
-The Company does not expect that the resolution of this matter will have a material effect on its financial statements.
+CIF filed a counterclaim $% \left(1\right) =\left(1\right) +\left(1\right) +\left$ asked for damages of \$45 $\,$ million.
+The Court $\,$ subsequently $\,$ capped CIF's damage claim to \$2 million as set forth in the Merger Agreement and held a jury trial.
+On October 16, 2001, the jury returned a verdict whwhich would result in (i) the escrow amount consisting of \$1 million and 572,178 shares of common stock being awarded to the Company, and (ii) the Company having to pay CIF a termination fee of \$2 million.
+The Court has yet to enter judgment pending its decision regarding motions filed by the two parties.
+Assuming the Court upholds the jury verdict on the \$2 million termination fee the Company will most likely appeal.
+Neither the receipt of the escrow amount nor the payment of the \$2 million termination fee has been accrued for in the accompanying financial statements.